open-source-tabletop/devils-bluff/devils-bluff.md

 | Damage is higher than Toughness              | 11+          |
 | Damage is double, or higher, than Toughness  | 13           |

+## Routing

+Any gang that has lost 50% of its models or has lost its leader becomes increasingly likely to flee the fight.

 ## Special Rules

 | Special Rule | Effect |